-This session goes into more detail regarding the new system of ‘delegated acts’ ‘and ’implementing acts’.
-We explain the procedures for adopting these acts with specific examples, outline the institutional issues that have arisen, and show how these issues have been addressed in a new Common Understanding between the institutions.
+This session goes into more detail regarding ‘delegated acts’ ‘and ’implementing acts’.
+We explain the procedures for adopting these acts with specific examples, outline the institutional issues that have arisen, and show how the institutions have addressed these issues in a new Common Understanding.

 |Decision-making case study (3)